GoBingo

 GoBingo is a Philippine television game show broadcast by GMA Network.
 Hosted by Arnell Ignacio, it premiered on December 9, 1996 and concluded on January 1, 1999.
-The show returned on April 14, 2008, and concluded on October 10, 2008 with a total of 130 episodes.
+The show returned on April 14, 2008, and concluded on October 10, 2008, with a total of 130 episodes.

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of GoBingo earned a 21.1% rating.
+The final episode scored a 16% rating.